Pesinn/TextMining/README.md

 Here there word Brazil has been combined with `Dam Disaster`, which is not what we want.

 ### Analysis
 The probability of each word in all articles from the testing set is now being multiplied and put into new object.
+Then we get the probability of a sequence of words appearing in a single article.
 The probability of each word is kept in the object mentioned above called `word_probability`.
 ```python
 P(words|positive) = P(positive) * P("all") * P("tokenized") * P("words") * P("appearing") * P("in")
 * P("article") * P("related") * P("to") * P("covid-19")